zglue/zglue_doc/zDK_Chicago_Devkit_Quickstart_Guide.md

 ```

 ## Example 2 : hello world
+For every example below, you will need to connect the UART_TX_QFN and UART_RX_QFN pin to a FTDI break out board RX and TX pin respestively.
+Please note the UART_TX_QFN/UART_RX_QFN is 1.8V signal.
+You will need to configure your FTDI output to 1.8V.
+Otherwise, you will need a level shifter to connect between FTDI and breakout board.

 Description : This example prints "Hello world" on the UART terminal.
 If you are running on Linux: